ramirezjag00/ecommerce-mern-stack/README.md

 - when images btn is clicked, image text box should update immediately [current behavior] when images btn is clicked, image text box should be touched next to show the current value

--when you add an item, the select dropdown should update [current behavior] when you add an item, the select dropdown doesn't update immediately, still have to refresh
+- when you add an item, the select dropdown should update [current behavior] when you add an item, the select dropdown doesn't update immediately, still have to refresh

--when you click select and choose an item ID, delete button will be enabled, and if you choose the default back, the button should be disabled
+- when you click select and choose an item ID, delete button will be enabled, and if you choose the default back, the button should be disabled
 [current behavior] when you click select and choose an item ID, delete button will be enabled, but if you choose the default back, the button will still be enabled

 # FOR IMPROVEMENT